coinam-hd/coinam-client-api-docs/README.md

 Header | Description
 --- | ---
 Coinam-Client-Token | Required for all endpoints except [**init_session**](endpoints/INIT_SESSION.md#get-init_session) endpoint
-Coinam-Client-Timestamp | Timestamp in UTC (GMT+0:00) timezone
+Coinam-Client-Payload | SHA1 hash of sent payload; Required in most of the endpoints Coinam-Client-Timestamp | Timestamp in UTC (GMT+0:00) timezone

 * Params can be sent as `application/json` or `application/x-www-form-urlencoded`